conflatulence/morse-car-controller/README.md

 MORSE installation instructions are here: http://www.openrobots.org/morse/doc/latest/user/installation.html

-There are some changes to MORSE (add lat/lon to GPS sensor and add compass sensor) used by this project, a fork of morse with these changes is here: https://github.com/conflatulence/morse.

 This project is using the MORSE socket interface so you don't need ROS or YARP.

 The graphical programs are using PyQt4 and PyQWT.
 Unfortunately they are python2 only.